selimslab/selimslab.github.io/about.md

 permalink: /about/
 ---

 I am Selim, writing here to learn and share.
-I aim to be a good person and a world-class engineer
+This is both a blog and a personal knowledge base, full of notes and references to great resources

 [Resume](/resume)